Türkiye Secures Three-Year Mandate for Cross-Border Operations

 Türkiye emerged as the dominant foreign actor and quickly forged an alliance with the interim government in Damascus.

-Under new defense agreements, Turkish officers are training and equipping elements of the Syrian army while jointly managing the dismantling of the Syrian Democratic Forces (SDF).
+Under new defense agreements, Turkish officers are training and equipping elements of the Syrian army while jointly managing the dismantling of the SDF terrorist group.

 The extended mandate provides legal cover for these operations, allowing Ankara to maintain pressure on Kurdish forces and secure territory along a 30-kilometer corridor south of its border.